Vaips26/Pick-and-Place-State-Machine-for-Markovito-TMR-2026-/README.md

 Developed for:

-Torneo Mexicano de Robótica 2026 (TMR)
+**Torneo Mexicano de Robótica 2026 (TMR)**
 Service Robotics / Domestic Manipulation
-Team Markovito — 2nd Place
+**Team Markovito — 2nd Place**

 ---

 ## Future Work

 - Complete and validate shelf-placement branch
 - Extend category reasoning
-- Integrate LLM-driven task commands
 - Improve grasp robustness
+- Integrate higher-level task planning with LLM-based commands
+- Expand manipulation behaviors for additional service tasks

 ---

 ## Citation

 If you use this repository in research, please cite or reference this project.

+---

+## Authors

+Developed by Team Markovito for TMR 2026.